I’m no grandma, and this isn’t my grandma’s Norwegian lefse recipe either.

 I have rolled out hundreds of pounds of potatoes perfecting this recipe over the last 20 years, because one of my first jobs as a teenager involved rolling lefse at a Scandinavian bakery.
 As a result, I’ve made just about every mistake — ahem, learned every trick in the book, along the way.
 Follow this guide and you’ll have perfect Norwegian lefse too!

 What you need to make Norwegian lefsa

 - Lefse stick.
 Trust me, you need this stick.

-5. Potato Ricer.
-The worst thing that can happen is lumps when rolling.
-They gunk up the pastry board and rolling pin, and turn all your lefse sheets into sticky hole-ridden lace.
-A potato ricer ensures they’re even.
-This $15 gadget will change your life (plus, a potato ricer is the perfect quick fix when you want mashed potatoes for just 1-2 people!).
+- Potato Ricer.
+The worst thing that can happen is lumps when rolling because they gunk up the pastry board and rolling pin and the lefse will rip.
+A potato ricer ensures an even mash.
+This inexpensive gadget will change your lefse game.
+Also, a potato ricer is the perfect quick fix when you want mashed potatoes for just 1-2 people!

 You might notice there’s no griddle on the essential list.
 Before I invested in one I used a pancake griddle on the stovetop and made small sheets of lefse.
 So, if you don’t want to invest in a griddle more specific to cooking lefse, be sure to roll your sheets the proper size to fit your setup.
 But, keep in mind that a griddle is great for more than just lefse!
 Try it for par-baking pizza crusts, flatbread, tortillas, pancakes and more.

 The best Norwegian lefse recipe

-The recipe below for 5 lbs of potatoes makes about 40 sheets of lefse and takes me about 2 hours to roll and cook.
-Depending on your attention span and level of commitment, you may want to adjust your quantity accordingly!
+The Norwegian lefse recipe below for 5 lbs of potatoes makes about 40 sheets of lefse and takes me about 2 hours to roll and cook.

 Day 1: Potato Prep